Escape Plan (video game): Reception

 Upon release, the game received "average" reviews on both platforms according to the review aggregation website Metacritic.

 Digital Spy gave the Vita version four stars out of five and called it "one of the most unique and charming looking games you'll ever play, and the pick-up-and-play value makes it perfect for a handheld.
 Minor control issues prevent it from achieving perfection, but it's still perhaps the most effective showcase of the Vita hardware to date."
 The A.V.
 Club gave it a B and said that its "macabre humor and beautiful black-and-white chiaroscuro look make it a welcome respite from the noise and flash of the other Vita launch titles.
 Sony has a knack for finding and funding indie developers with a refined sense of style."
 The Digital Fix gave it seven out of ten and said, "In all, we can't help but think that Escape Plan represents a missed opportunity.
-The wonderfully stunning visuals, the understated sound track [sic] and intuitive control system so very nearly elevate the game into a posterboy for the new hardware.
-However, the short, unchallenging nature of the game moves us away from this territory and instead positions Escape Plan as more of an experience than an outright game, with the nods to cinematic practices of the past aiding its artistic endeavours."
+The wonderfully stunning visuals, the understated sound track [sic] and intuitive control system so very nearly elevate the game into a poster boy for the new hardware.
+However, the short, unchallenging nature of the game moves us away from this territory and instead positions Escape Plan as more of an experience than an outright game, with the nods to cinematic practices of the past aiding its artistic endeavors."
 Edge gave it a score of seven out of ten, saying, "It's not perfect, and even skilled players will struggle with some of the more demanding multitasking required for certain scenarios (the level-skip is an acknowledgement of the inconsistent difficulty), but it's clever, cunning and entertaining."

 As of April 2012, Escape Plan was the number one selling PlayStation Network game on the PlayStation Vita.